 So now let’s walk through how you’d do that on two different page types: a classic content page, and a more modular homepage.

 Let’s consider a standard, common site structure.
-One with a header, a menu, an article, a sidebar, and a footer.
+One with a header element, a menu, an article, a sidebar, and a footer.

 With such a classic page structure, it’s not too challenging to label the sections appropriately.
 Right away, 4 blocks are evident: header, menu, main area, and footer.